 Galaxy offers LSZH cable in the following ranges of technical specifications:

 LSHF cables are made up of halogen free compounds that are good fire retardants but emit less than 0.5% hydrogen chloride gas and smoke when burnt.
 In case of fire these cables produce small amounts of light grey smoke and HCL gas which greatly increases the chances of escape from populated areas.
-There&#;s no PVC in these cables, hence no harmful fumes or dense black smoke are given off in case of fire.
+Theres no PVC in these cables, hence no harmful fumes or dense black smoke are given off in case of fire.

 LSF cables are flexible and low cost alternative to PVC cables but can still produce a dangerous amount of toxic gas and smoke.
 Whereas LSHF cables are less flexible and a higher cost but with a significant reduction in toxic gas and smoke.
 So in a high risk populated area where escape is limited LSHF cables are strongly recommended.
 But in low risk areas where the evacuation is easy and high flexibility is required, PVC could still be a good choice.

-Though all of the above perform very differently with regards to the amount of toxic fumes and smoke they produce however they all could, and in many cases do, pass the CPR test to class Eca.
+the amount of toxic fumes and smoke they produce however they all could, and in

 So where does CPR come in I hear you ask!